Can I cancel my reservation?

 Should I suspend or cancel my reservation?

 Facilitron recommends that reservations be suspended rather than canceled.
 Suspending a reservation allows the renter to retain “priority status” for future dates once the reservation is reinstated and avoids having to create a new reservation which then must go through an approval process and be subject to other guidelines.
-Suspended reservations have payments credited to your account to apply to the reinstated reservation or any future use.
+Payments made on suspended reservations become a credit in your reservation or account and can be applied to the reinstated reservation or any future use.

 How will I know if my reservation is going to be suspended?

-Facilitron is working with facility owners to determine their policies regarding suspension of events.
-These policies are fluid and subject to change as the situation develops, but if your reservation is affected you will receive a notification from Facilitron on any change of status.
-Changes and updates to policies affecting reservations are often posted on a school district's rental site in the "Alerts" section found on the upper right hand corner of the page.
+Facilitron is working with facility owners to stay up-to-date with the latest developments regarding the reopening of facilities.
+If a facility owner extends their closure dates and your reservation is affected you will receive a notification from Facilitron on the change of status.
+Changes and updates to policies affecting reservations are often posted on community or school district rental sites in the “Alerts” section found on the upper right hand corner of the page.

 If I must cancel, how do I request a refund?